BRIANNE DONALDSON

 DESCRIPTION

-Although animal ethics were expressed in global religious traditions going back to antiquity, a sharp human/animal split emerges within Western philosophy (Aristotle), science (Descartes) and the academic study of religion (from Aquinas up to Durkheim and Eliade).
-We'll examine challenges to this split through philosophical approaches of (1) Identity (e.g. Singer and Regan), (2) Difference (Derrida), as well as an alternative third approach of (3) Indistinction.
-Using this three-fold framework, we will analyze contemporary approaches to animal ethics in science and global religious-philosophical perspectives as well as in relation to notions of species, race, and gender violence, joining our analysis with experimental modes of thought, feeling, and action capable of creating new opportunities for multi-species knowing and response.
+Although animal ethics were expressed in global religious traditions going back to antiquity, a sharp human/animal split emerges within Western philosophy (Aristotle), science (Descartes) and the humanistic study of religion (from Thomas Aquinas up to Durkheim and Eliade).
+We'll examine challenges to this split through philosophical approaches of (1) Identity (e.g. Singer and Regan), (2) Difference (Derrida) and alternative third approaches of (3) Indistinction.
+Using this three-fold framework—along with virtue ethics, feminist ethics of care, and important threshold concepts for reconceiving human-animal relations--we will examine ethical issues related to animals in the food system, scientific research, hunting, pet-keeping, and entertainment.
+We will further explore how animal ethics overlaps species, race, and gender violence.
+Finally, we will join our analysis with experimental modes of thought, feeling, and action capable of creating new opportunities for multispecies knowing and response.

 STUDENT LEARNING GOALS

-4. Apply theory and ethics to modern film and personal reflection.
+4. Apply theory and ethics to modern film, data analysis, case studies, personal reflection, and public interventions

 OPENING RECITATION